TeamNoLs/PS5-Bot/README.md

 3. The helper methods are really here to assist in the pathing procedure.
 Some of the tasks in the pathing portion need to be handled in a more complicated way than expected.
 For example, filling out a form.
 I created a function that mimics human typing rather than just pasting in the letters.
 These helper methods allow consistent execution across multiple objects as well as saving me a ton of time.

+### SigmaBotTargetPS5 - Bots/script
+Similar set up to SigmaBotGamestopPS5.
+Code is a bit older.
+Might revamp.

 ### email_notification_system - Bots/script
 This file holds the code for sending the user an email to notify them (of whatever they want).
 It connects to a remote server that (hosted online for free) that allows an email to be sent from a dummy email (I created one) to the user's email.